 - The idea for a position statement can come from anywhere or from anyone, but may only be proposed by an AMTA Professional member.

-- Complete a Position Statement Proposal Form and submit it to the Position Statement Review Workgroup Chair and staff liaison, with a copy to one of their chapter delegates.
+- Complete a Position Statement Proposal Form and submit it to the Position Statement Review Commission Chair and staff liaison, with a copy to one of their chapter delegates.

 What are the Position Statement Deadlines?